 The Group is committed to protecting the health, safety, and welfare of its employees, contractors, and visitors.
 It recognizes health and safety as an integral part of its business performance.
-The Group has devised an overarching Health and Safety ("H&S") policy that prioritizes the following elements to establish positive health and safety practices:
+The Group

-- promoting a culture of responsibility and accountability towards human health and safety; - pursuing best practices and allocating necessary resources to achieve, maintain, and develop H&S objectives; - 3. appropriate provision and use of resources to minimize health and safety hazards and risks arising from the Group's activities and operations; - 4. preventing injury and ill health of employees, contractors, and visitors; - 5. creating a positive H&S culture through effective communication and consultation with all stakeholders to promote awareness and encourage participation; - 6. providing effective H&S training; - 7. enhancing the health and well-being of staff; - 8. complying with all H&S legal and regulatory requirements applicable to the Group's operations; - 9. striving for improvement of H&S performance in response to changing situations; - 10. identifying workplace hazards and providing a system of H&S risk management; - 11. carrying out regular audits basis at central office level to monitor compliance with the H&S policy; - engaging reputable service providers to support best practice in their specific field, such as security; and - 13. maintaining a high level of cleanliness in all work premises.
+- 1. promoting a culture of responsibility and accountability towards human health and safety; - 2. pursuing best practices and allocating necessary resources to achieve, maintain, and develop H&S objectives; - 3. appropriate provision and use of resources to minimize health and safety hazards and risks arising from the Group's activities and operations; - 4. preventing injury and ill health of employees, contractors, and visitors; - 5. creating a positive H&S culture through effective communication and consultation with all stakeholders to promote awareness and encourage participation; - 6. providing effective H&S training; - 7. enhancing the health and well-being of staff; - 8. complying with all H&S legal and regulatory requirements applicable to the Group's operations; - 9. striving for improvement of H&S performance in response to changing situations; - 10. identifying workplace hazards and providing a system of H&S risk management; - 11. carrying out regular audits basis at central office level to monitor compliance with the H&S policy; - 12. engaging reputable service providers to support best practice in their specific field, such as security; and - 13. maintaining a high level of cleanliness in all work premises.